Book Review for “Various Pets Alive & Dead” by Marina Lewycka.

 Lewycka also changed her voice in this novel.
 Instead of writing in first-person, this one has multiple third person narratives.
 To do this, Lewycka devotes each chapter to one of the three main characters of the central family – Doro, Serge and Clara, with only the final chapter highlighting Marcus.
 Although this somewhat depersonalizes the story, the advantage is the omnipresent narrator is more objective, and can thereby point out the absurdities, which adds to the wit and plays up the satire.
 At the same time, the added commentary that this voice allows helps us identify with each of the character’s various weaknesses and that endears them to us, which can only be a good thing.

 As a whole, I truly enjoyed this book.
 Each of the main characters had something about them that seemed real and vivid.
 Regarding the lessons Lewycka has put into this story, while I happen to agree with her appraisal of rampant capitalism, I’m not sure she should have taken this as far as she did.
 I’m also not convinced that her commune is an accurate depiction of communism.
 That said, I don’t think either of these inclusions detract too much from the story.
 It is still lots of fun and just the type of escapism and honest humor that we’ve come to expect from Lewycka.
 For this, I’ll give it four and a half stars out of five.

-“Various Pets Alive & Dead” by Marina Lewycka is available from Amazon, Barnes & Noble, the website eBooks.com, iTunes (iBook or audiobook), Walmart (Kobo) eBooks US, the Book Depository (free worldwide delivery), as well as new or used from Alibris, used from Better World Books (promoting libraries and world literacy), as well as from an IndieBound store near you.
+“Various Pets Alive & Dead” by Marina Lewycka is available (via these affiliate links) from Amazon, Barnes & Noble, the website eBooks.com, iTunes (iBook or audiobook), Walmart (Kobo) eBooks US, the Book Depository (free worldwide delivery), as well as new or used from Alibris, used from Better World Books (promoting libraries and world literacy), as well as from an IndieBound store near you.